Chuck Vassar's 2010 Cart Build

+Dimensions and weight.
 Your vehicle must be no more than 8 feet long and 4 feet wide.
 There are no height restrictions.
+You must have either three or four load-bearing wheels.
+No bicycles with side wheels.
 The vehicle must weigh less than the limit for your Racer Class: 250 pounds with driver for Kid Racers; 350 pounds with driver for Teen Racers; 450 pounds with driver for Adult Racers.
 All weights include the driver's weight.
 You are allowed to add weights to make it heavier, as long as it does not go over the limit.

 This is a gravity-fed race.
 Your vehicle cannot move using any mechanical, gas, solar, electrical, sonic, wind (natural or biological), rocket, nuclear, biomass, Flintstone or magical fairy dust power.
 Adult vehicles must be sturdy enough to withstand speeds over 35 MPH and should be able to steer through the downhill course without flipping over or collapsing.
 Make it sturdy!
 Low center of gravity!
 Strong parts and construction, and brakes, and suit up for safety.
 And NO capes!
 Please.

 All vehicles must have brakes.
 While kids carts can use a simple swivel stick to the ground, teen and adult carts should have better brakes, considering the speed they may reach.
 Brakes will be tested during check-in inspection.

 Vehicles should be rugged.
 During the check-in inspection they will be dropped from a height of about six inches to ensure so.
 Inspectors will also test the sway durability (side to side) on adult carts to determine whether the cart with driver can handle the curves.